Hamming graphs and concentration properties in non-quasi-reflexive Banach spaces: Asymptotic- spaces

 thus $Z$ cannot have any of the concentration properties we introduced. \end{proof}

-\begin{rmk} Let us mention that, since $Z$ has the Radon-Nikod\`ym property (see \cite{DP}) and a separable bidual, it cannot contain a linear copy of $c_0$, not even a Lipschitz copy of $\ell_1$. \end{rmk}
+\begin{rmk} Let us mention that $Z$ is a non-quasi-reflexive asymptotic-$c_0$ space that does not satisfy any of the concentration properties for non-trivial reasons.
+Indeed, since $Z$ has the Radon-Nikod\`ym property (see \cite{DP}) and a separable bidual, it cannot contain a linear copy of $c_0$, not even a Lipschitz copy of $\ell_1$. \end{rmk}